26 Mar How Did This Warehouse Collapse? (& How to Avoid It)

 Protect Your Racking

-You can protect your racking from forklift or other damage with various safety products:
+You can protect your racking from a forklift or other damage with various safety products:

 - Column guards